hundredplans/obsidian/learning-linux/regex/Regex Patterns.md

 - .+"Input" - 1 or more of any amount of characters followed by input string
 - ^PATTERN$ - Has to match from the beginning to the end of the line exactly, this is called anchoring the regex
 - \*? - Non-greedy match, only matches first instance of input string
+- \\b'one'\\b - Will match specifically one and not also words such as oneself
+- \\w+\\b - Capture any entire word that is made of alpha-numeric characters